 Home › Editorial Standards

-Editorial PolicyHow we research, write, fact-check, and maintain every guide and template on Evolang.
-Published so you know what stands behind what you read.
+Editorial PolicyThe complete documentation of how Evolang researches, writes, fact-checks, and maintains every guide and template on this site.
+Published so readers know exactly what stands behind what they read.

 Style guides, academic journals, and primary references only